SolaDevSolide/NodeDevProject/README.md

 1. **Navigating the App**:
     - On first load, you land on the **Main Page**.
-    - **Upload**: Go to the CSV upload page to drag-and-drop your CSV files (orders or products), you may find some example csv files to drag and drop under the `/ressources` directory of the repo.
+    - **Upload**: Go to the CSV upload page to drag-and-drop your CSV files (orders or products), you may find some example csv files to drag and drop under the `/ressources` directory of the repo (if needed you can also run the python script `generate_csv.py` to make other csv).
         1. **Validate** the files to check if they match expected columns.
         2. **Insert** them into the PostgreSQL database.
     - **Visualization**: Under `/visualization`, you can choose: